ENCODE-DCC/mirna-seq-pipeline/docs/reference.md

 ### Cutadapt 1.7.1

 For trimming the adapters we use [cutadapt version 1.7.1](https://cutadapt.readthedocs.io/en/stable/).
+For publication detailing the software, see [Article by Marcel Martin](http://journal.embnet.org/index.php/embnetjournal/article/view/200).

 ### WigtoBigWig